atzori/sebd2024/registration.md

 ##### VAT (IVA) Exemption

 Some registrants may be eligible to skip invoicing and avoid VAT payment.
-This mey be possible for public employees that fill in and sign the [VAT exemption module](https://sebd2024.unica.it/registration/vat-exemption.docx).
+This may be possible for public employees that fill in and sign the [VAT exemption module](https://sebd2024.unica.it/registration/vat-exemption.docx).
 This must be sent by email to: Mr. Gabriele Gigliotti  (ICT-SUD) at *l.gigliotti@cc-ict-sud.it*

 Others (non public employees) will need to include VAT (22%) in the payment (e.g., for authors: €500+22% = €610 total payment) and will receive an invoice including VAT.